Wi-Fi-Labs/Labs-Guides/MISC/3DS/CitraSetup.md

 ## Citra & Lime3DS Setup for Pokemon RNG Guide

 ### Initial Setup
-- Download and extract the latest release .zip from either [Citra](https://github.com/PabloMK7/citra/releases) or the [Lime3DS](https://github.com/Lime3DS/Lime3DS/releases) repos. - Lime3DS is recommended for the purpose of Initial Seed RNG abuse in 3DS generations.
+- Download and extract the latest release .zip from either [Citra](https://github.com/PabloMK7/citra/releases) or the [Lime3DS](https://github.com/Lime3DS/Lime3DS/releases) repos.
 - Create a folder in your PC wherever you want to have Citra or Lime3DS installed - it is recommended that this folder be outside the standard `Program Files` folder.
 You can name this folder as you wish (for the purpose of this guide I will be naming mine `CITRA`).
-- Copy the folder you extracted from the .zip (example for this guide's purpose: `lime3ds-2xxx-windows-msvc`) into the new folder you created in the previous step.
-Make sure to copy the 2nd tier folder and not the 'first layer' one - You should have a layout like `CITRA\lime3ds-2xxx-windows-msvc\(several folders, dll, exe files etc)` once you're done.
+- Copy the folder you extracted from the .zip (example for this guide's purpose: `citra-windows-msvc-xxxx`) into the new folder you created in the previous step.
+Make sure to copy the 2nd tier folder and not the 'first layer' one - You should have a layout like `CITRA\citra-windows-msvc-xxxx\(several folders, dll, exe files etc)` once you're done.
 - _Create a folder inside `CITRA` to place your dumped game ROMs in.
 You can name it as you wish._
-- Create a folder inside `lime3ds-2xxx-windows-msvc` named `user`; then inside that create 2 new folders named `nand` and `sdmc` respectively.
+- Create a folder inside `citra-windows-msvc-xxxx` named `user`; then inside that create 2 new folders named `nand` and `sdmc` respectively.
 - Inside the `sdmc` folder you just created, create a new folder named `luma`.
-- _In `lime3ds-2xxx-windows-msvc`, create a shortcut for the `citra-qt.exe` or `lime3ds-gui.exe` app file.
+- _In `citra-windows-msvc-xxxx`, create a shortcut for the `citra-qt.exe` or `lime3ds-gui.exe` app file.
 You can name the shortcut whatever you prefer.
 Then move this shortcut into the base ``CITRA`` folder; or wherever else you'd like to conveniently access the emulator app directly!_
 - Once all of the above steps are done, you can now open Citra or Lime3DS for the first time - you can try to do so via your shortcut if you created one!
 ### In-App Setup
-What we will now do is reconfigure the location of the User Directory for ease of access, among other misc settings in the app
+What we will now do is reconfigure the location of the User Directory for ease of access, among other miscellaneous settings in the app
 - Once you have the emulator open, navigate to `Emulation>Configure>System>Storage` and check ✅ the 'use custom storage' option.
 After this select a new location for both the `nand` and `sdmc` folders - assign the respective paths to the ones you created inside the `user` folder in one of the steps above.
 - This is a good time to also change/assign any hotkeys and controls you might want to; I especially recommend at least changing the D-Pad control keys to differ from the Circle Pad ones, for ease of usage with PokeReader once you install that later on!
 This can be done in `Emulation>Configure>Controls`.
 - Add a ROMs directory to the emulator - just press the folder icon in its main window and it'll prompt you to pick a folder.
 - Install the update .cia for each of your games via `File>Install cia`.
 If you've dumped and installed the updates correctly, your games should now have `ver 1.x` on top of their icon.
 - Open any one of the games you now have available in your list.
 After opening the game, you can now close it - this is only done in order to create the saves folder.
 You can now close the emulator.
 ### Final Setup
-- Navigate to the saves folder in order to create a shortcut for it for future ease of access - it can be found in `C:...CITRA\lime3ds-2xxx-windows-msvc\user\sdmc\Nintendo 3DS\00000000000000000000000000000000\00000000000000000000000000000000\title\00040000`
+- Navigate to the saves folder in order to create a shortcut for it for future ease of access - it can be found in `C:...CITRA\citra-windows-msvc-xxxx\user\sdmc\Nintendo 3DS\00000000000000000000000000000000\00000000000000000000000000000000\title\00040000`
 - Make a shortcut of the `00040000` folder, rename it to 'Saves' or something else you prefer, and move that shortcut into your main `CITRA` folder - congrats you now have easy access to your saves!
 - To be sure of what folder corresponds to which game inside the saves folder, copy or make note of the `title ID` list below somewhere.
 The saves will be located inside each `title ID` named folder followed by 2 more folders (example `001b5100\data\00000001`), where a `main` file will be placed - this `main` file is your save file, that you can then copy to your 3DS and restore to a cart with a save manager and vice-versa.
   - `001b5000` Pokemon Ultra Sun